PyCQA/redbaron/docs/quickstart.rst

         ^
     SyntaxError: invalid syntax

+As you can guess :file:`","` is not a valid python program.

 This will be fixed in the future but this require quite a lot of work to be done correctly and other things are more urgent.